Home > Recipes > Whey Pancakes

 • Baking powder – It’s the leavening agent and creates light and fluffy pancakes.

-• Vanilla – I typically use vanilla extract but you can also opt for vanilla essence or fresh vanilla beans.
+• Vanilla – I typically use vanilla extract or vanilla syrup but you can also opt for vanilla essence or fresh vanilla beans as well.

 • Maple syrup – The syrup adds depth of flavor and some sweetness to the pancakes.
 You can substitute it with sugar, honey, or other natural sweeteners of your choice.